maelfabien/maelfabien.github.io/_pages/ml.md

     nav: sidebar-sample
 ---

-A series of articles dedicated to machine learning.
+A series of articles dedicated to machine learning and statistics.

 ## Machine Learning Basics